-Trial Periods And Warranties: What To Expect
+Trial Periods & Warranties: What to Expect

-As noted above, while many mattress retailers will take your mattress back, they will not reuse it.
+As noted above, while many mattress retailers will take the mattress back, they will not reuse it.
 This can create a wasteful situation from an environmental standpoint.
 Try your best to make a purchase that you think will be the best fit to avoid sending back too many used mattresses.

 Here are some additional things to look out for when checking a mattress warranty:

 - Length of the warranty.
 Mattress warranties come in a variety of lengths.
-Many will be stipulated in years, but you may also see some “Lifetime” or “Limited Lifetime” options.
+Many will be stipulated in years, but one may also see some “Lifetime” or “Limited Lifetime” options.
 Always read the fine print to determine exactly how many years that is.

 Keep in mind there are a couple easy ways to void your warranty:

 - Staining or damaging the mattress with any sort of fluids is a surefire way to void a warranty.
-The easy way to ensure this won’t happen is to put a waterproof protector on your mattress immediately after purchase.
+The easy way to ensure this won’t happen is to put a waterproof protector on the mattress immediately after purchase.

 - Your warranty will be void if you do not provide the proper support for your mattress.
 The warranty should indicate which type of support is needed; this will vary depending on the mattress’s construction.
 (See our section above on box springs, foundations, platform beds, and adjustable beds for more information.)